Igbo art: Eze Nwanyi mask

 Otherwise known as the Queen of Women, this mask represents a wealthy, senior wife and grandmother who commands enormous respect in the village.
 She embodies the ultimate feminine ideals of strength, wisdom, beauty, stature and dignity, and is a leader among women.

-This mask is worn in performances that occur at funerals and ceremonies that purify the village and other communal places.
+This mask is worn during performances that take place at funerals and ceremonies designed to purify the village and other communal areas.
+It is also used in rituals intended to ward off evil spirits, during which proverbs and incantations may be chanted in local languages.
+In some traditions, a chief priest or priestess leads initiates in processions to shrines or rivers, where purification rites are performed that symbolize detachment from external influences.

 Agbogho mmuo

 Agbogho mmuo, or Maiden Spirit masquerades perform annually during the dry season in the Nri-Awka area of northern Igboland.
 At these performances men dance as adolescent girls, miming and exaggerating the girls' beauty and comportment.
 The performance is also accompanied by musicians who sing tributes to both real and spirit maidens.
 The following are examples of quotes that may be heard during a performance :